-In 2015, there were nearly 2,000 different types of such plans made available.
+In 2018, there were over 2,000 different types of such plans made available.

 Medicare Advantage plans can serve as a flexible alternative to traditional Medicare options.
 And at HealthMarkets, we work with more than 180 insurance providers nationwide to help people just like you find a Medicare Advantage plan.
 Contact one of our 3,000-plus licensed agents today to get started.

 Medicare Part D

 Coverage for prescription drugs can be acquired through a Medicare Advantage (Part C) plan or through Part D. Medicare Part D is a prescription drug plan (PDP) available only through private insurance companies.

 There are many different Part D plans available, and each have their own list of drugs that are covered under the plan.
 One of the advantages of Part D is that these plans have permission to cover some drugs that Original Medicare is legally prohibited from covering.

 Many Part D plans will restrict customers to pharmacies located within the plan’s network.